nattkins/jamdocs/docs/theme-configuration.md

 ---
 ## Bravo Criteria

-Bravo Criteria are a self-organizing consultancy that pulls together a group of diverse but like-minded people that are passionate about problem-solving in organizations, with the goal of bringing that same attitude to the whole organization.
+Bravo Criteria are a self-organizing consultancy that pulls together a group of diverse but like-minded people that are passionate about problem-solving in organizations, who work with the goal of bringing that same attitude to the whole organization.